rdlauer/articles/fiddler/lighthouse/post.md

 **But wait, there's a catch!**

 When you run a Lighthouse test, it downloads a JavaScript file to run its tests.
-So if you're blocking all requests that contain `.js` you will also prevent Lighthouse from functioning!
+So if you're blocking all requests that contain `.js`...well...you will also prevent Lighthouse from functioning!
 To get around this, look for a request in the Fiddler Everywhere traffic pane where the **Host** contains `devtools`.
 On both Microsoft Edge and Google Chrome, this will likely be a reference to the `lighthouse_worker_module.js` file.

 Download that file and save it locally.
 Then, create one more Auto Responder rule by right-clicking the remote request to the `lighthouse_worker_module.js` file and choosing **Add Rule**.
 Your rule should look something like this (but with a different host and character string):